 Current students are eligible providing that they are in good academic standing and are able to spend the months of July and August full-time on their project.
 Students that are interested in research but are expected to participate in clinic during the summer months must be able to spend a significant amount of the months of July and August on their project.
 The summer research program will be combined with other clinical training during July and August.

 Weekly meetings of students and preceptors are held in July and August to provide required training in Laboratory Safety and Bioethics in Research, discuss information about research fellowships available through dental organizations and the federal government, and to assess progress.
 Each student gives an informal presentation about their project.
 Students are required to attend these meetings.
 A final one page summary report, approved by the preceptor, is required from each student by the end of August.

 A list of research investigators is available for the summer research program.
 Students can make arrangements to do a research project with local faculty outside of the School of Dental Medicine if first discussed with Dr. DiRienzo, Assistant Dean for Student Research.

 To be considered for a summer research training stipend, a student must submit a proposal describing the project (maximum of five printed pages).
 The proposal with guidance from the research preceptor.
 The application form is required.
 The application form can be downloaded as a Microsoft Word document by clicking on the above link or can be obtained from Dr. Joseph DiRienzo, Assistant Dean for Student Research, Room 245, Levy Building.

 An electronic copy of the entire application must be sent to Dr. DiRienzo as an attachment as either a or file.
 In addition, the application must be by sending an e-mail message to Dr. DiRienzo.
-The application and e-mail authorization must be received than midnight on Monday, March 30, 2015.
+The deadline for submission of applications must be met — no exceptions will be granted.
+Applications received after the deadline will not be accepted.
+The application and e-mail authorization must be received than midnight on Monday, April 2, 2018.